Program Goals

 MLS State License Requirements

-In most states, a state license is not required to work as a medical laboratory scientist.
-In states that require a state license, the MLS program meets all educational requirements.
+In most states, a state license is not required to work as a medical laboratory scientist and it's concentrations.
+In states that require a state license, the MLS concentrations meet most state requirements.

 Clinical Laboratory Workforce Study